 Above: Although the ground radial wires are necessary for the efficient operation of an unbalanced “Bush Antenna” like that, this particular deployment also needed an additional “ground” to keep RF off the chassis while working on 3560 kc.
-In this case, the 18″ metal tent stake with the paint sanded off; keep it wet and add a little salt to improve soil conductivity – it cured the problem here.
+The soil was particularly dry.
+In this case, the 18″ metal tent stake with the paint sanded off; keep it wet and add a little salt from your C-Rats or MRE to improve soil conductivity – it cured the problem here.

 Another handy (essential) device for field antennas is the “Radioman’s Helper“.
 This is a two-piece, 15 foot bamboo pole made by slipping a smaller diameter section into a larger one, with a hose clamp to keep them together.
 A stiff wire “S” hook on the top end is very handy for placing or routing antenna wires up into trees, around branches or connecting a halyard loop to a nail high up on a building, etc. The “S” hook allows you to push wire up or pull wire down as needed.
 The pole is also essential for grabbing the sling-weight which often doesn’t (rarely) make it down though tree branches to within reach…

 The smaller end of the left “hook” piece slides into the larger “handle” slotted end, secured with the hose clamp.
 I consider this 15 foot pole to be an essential tool for stringing wire antennas in trees.
 Rides on the roof rack on trips.